DeepEarthSchool/DeepEarthSchool/registration.md

 ## Registration

-To register, please send an email to the organizers with a short motivation letter.
+To register, please send an email with a short motivation letter  to all members of the organizing committee, before June 17th.

 Guillaume MORARD \| [Guillaume.Morard@univ-grenoble-alpes.fr](Guillaume.Morard@univ-grenoble-alpes.fr)